cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/04e-configuring-other-end-points.md

 ## Next level of configuration

-Here, in addition to being able to add an API Key as we did in the cost service, we can experiment with configuring
+Here, take some time on your own to configure the API's in different ways.
+In addition to being able to add an API Key as we did in the cost service, we can experiment with:
-- Using the same API Key
+- configuring some of the API's with API keys and some without
-- Having a different Rate Limit
+- Having a different Rate Limits per API
 - Using API Keys and Secret: https://cloud.ibm.com/docs/services/api-management?topic=api-management-keys_secrets

+## API Logging

+Lastly, the API Managememt interface also allows you to view some logs of API usage.
+On the Summary tab for the API you can view the number of calls to the API, the average response time and even individual API responses.
+This is a handy tool to determine usage.